Lance Alworth: Personal life

+Alworth and his third wife, Laura, whom he married in 1997, live in San Diego.
+He has six children, one of whom died in infancy.

+In the early 1980s, Alworth founded All-Aboard Mini Storage, with self-storage facilities throughout California.
+He sold the company to Extra Space Storage in 2013 for $196 million.

-Alworth and his wife, Laura, whom he married in 1997, live in San Diego.
-He has six children.
-He founded All Aboard Mini Storage, with facilities throughout California.
-His first wife, the former Betty Jeanne Allen, later married Arkansas Governor Jim Guy Tucker.
-Alworth's grandson, Brian Driscoll, is an offensive lineman at University of California, Berkeley.
+Alworth's first wife, the former Betty Jeanne Allen, later married Arkansas Governor Jim Guy Tucker.
+Alworth's grandson, Brian Driscoll, was an offensive lineman at University of California, Berkeley from 2019-2023.